Evaluating Alternative Cancer Treatments in Mexico and in Canada

-Throughout my years in practice, I have spoken with many patients that are aware of alternative cancer therapies in Mexico, and they are often surprised to hear that we offer alternative cancer therapies, such as Oncothermia hyperthermia, right here in Canada.
+Throughout my years in practice, I have spoken with many cancer patients that are aware of alternative cancer treatment in Mexico, and they are often surprised to hear that we offer alternative cancer therapies to our patients, such as Oncothermia, right here in Canada.

-Our cancer treatment centre in Canada offers many of the same therapies and diagnostic tools as the popular Mexican clinics, namely Oasis of Hope, Hope4Cancer, and treatment centres discussed in The Truth About Cancer; and in some cases, we offer more options.
+Our cancer treatment centre in Winnipeg, Manitoba, Canada, offers many of the same alternative treatments and diagnostic tools as the popular Mexican clinics, namely Oasis of Hope, Hope4Cancer, and treatment centres discussed in The Truth About Cancer; and in some cases, we offer more options.

 Choosing an alternative cancer specialist is a complex decision with a variety of factors depending on the patient and/or their treatment.
-To help in the decision-making process, I have outlined the specific therapies offered at our clinic and the main clinics in Mexico.
-I am going to share my observations and opinions of the pros and cons of getting treatment here at our clinic, compared to being treated in a clinic in Mexico.
+To help in the decision-making process, I have outlined the specific alternative treatments offered at our centre and the main clinics in Tijuana Mexico.
+I am going to share my observations and opinions of the pros and cons of getting treatment here at our treatment centre, compared to getting a treatment in a clinic in Tijuana, Mexico.

-First, I would like to acknowledge that the major alternative clinics in Mexico have significantly advanced the awareness and practice of cancer therapies.
+First, I would like to acknowledge that the major alternative clinics in Tijuana Mexico have significantly advanced the awareness and practice of alternative cancer treatments.
 They are well-respected clinics and have improved and lengthened the lives of thousands of people living with cancer.

 There are dangers in every country, however, for the most part, people would agree that Canada is a safe country to live in and to travel within.
 There are numerous instances where the Government of Canada has issued travel advisories about Mexico and for Canadians to return home.

 There is a sense of safety for patients in Canada living with cancer knowing that their home is nearby.
 There are no borders to cross, and generally, the travel is relatively simple.
-This is even more important for patients that get treatment over extended periods of time, such as a year.
+This is even more important for patients that get a treatment program that extends over a long period of time, such as a year.

 Mexico currently has one of the highest levels of COVID and many international governments recommend, as of this posting, that people don’t travel there.

 Insurance is a complicated and highly personal topic.
-One significant consideration is if someone living with cancer can get health insurance or not.
+One significant consideration is if patients living with cancer can get insurance or not.
 In many cases, having cancer will be considered a pre-existing condition.
 In some instances, interprovincial health insurance might be advised, however, the additional insurance is relatively inexpensive.

-Alternative cancer therapy is not an inexpensive endeavour, although the objective is to extend and improve the quality of life for someone living with cancer.
-In some cases, patients are able to have their extended health benefits cover their treatment and in other cases, naturopathic therapies are not covered.
+Alternative cancer treatment is not an inexpensive endeavour, although the objective is to extend and improve the quality of life for patients living with cancer.
+In some cases, patients are able to have their extended health benefits cover their cancer treatments and in other cases, naturopathic treatments are not covered.

-The top Mexican clinics typically offer an intensive three-week protocol, and the prices are generally in the CAD $40,000-$70,000 range, depending upon the clinic.
+The top Mexican clinics typically offer an intensive three-week protocol, and the prices are generally in the CAD $40,000-$70,000 range, depending upon the centre.
 The better clinics tend to have higher costs to them.
 At our clinic, we take a different approach, as you’ll see below, but in short, a patient could get a year’s worth of alternative cancer therapy for the price of just three weeks in Mexico.
-Typically, alternative cancer therapy at our clinic is about CAD$12,000 for our three-week protocol, not including accommodations.
-Depending on a patient’s choice, accommodations here can be less expensive than comparable accommodations in Mexico.
+Typically, alternative cancer therapies at our centre is about CAD$12,000 for our three-week protocol, not including accommodations.
+Depending on the choice the patient makes, accommodations here can be less expensive than comparable accommodations in Mexico.

-Oncotherm Hyperthermia vs. Radio Frequency Therapy: We offer Oncotherm hyperthermia treatments at our clinic in Winnipeg.
-Oncotherm hyperthermia has had hundreds of studies performed on the units, is Health Canada approved, and has been used in cancer therapy in other countries, such as Germany, for decades.
+Oncotherm vs. Radio Frequency Therapy: We offer Oncotherm hyperthermia treatments at our centre in Winnipeg.
+The Oncotherm treatment has had hundreds of studies performed on the units, is Health Canada approved, and has been used in cancer therapy in other countries, such as Germany, for decades.